 The purpose of the Award of Merit in Memory of Francis W. Weeks is to acknowledge, foremost, contributions to the profession, and to recognize outstanding advancement in the discipline of business communication through a singular accomplishment or a series of accomplishments.
 The Board of Directors has authority to give honorary awards, as long as candidates meet the criteria of the award.
-The award recipient will be recognized at the annual conference with a plaque and a monetary award.
+The award recipient will be recognized at the annual conference with a plaque.
 This award is sponsored by the Association.

 Candidates for this award should demonstrate the following criteria: